Get Started With the Hazelcast CLC

 In this tutorial, you learned how to do the following:

-• Connect to a Hazelcast Viridian Serverless production cluster.
+• Connect to a Cloud production cluster.

 • Switch between clusters from the command line.